 4. The HSS examines the Set Suggested Network Configuration Request message, e.g. with regard to the existence of External Identifier or MSISDN or External Group Identifier or whether the included parameters are in the range acceptable for the operator, if this check fails the HSS either skips steps 5-9 and provides a Cause value indicating the reason for the failure condition to the SCEF or selects different value(s) that are in range and proceeds with flow.
 If the HSS decides on using values, for the parameters provided in step 3, different to the ones provided by the SCEF, then the SCEF is informed of it in step 10.
 In addition, the HSS sets the subscribed periodic RAU/TAU timer using the value of Maximum Latency, if it is provided.

 If the Enhanced Multiple Event Monitoring feature is not supported and if the subscribed periodic RAU/TAU timer was previously set by a Monitoring Request then, depending on operator configuration, the flow skips steps 5-9 and the HSS rejects the Network Configuration Request with an appropriate Cause indicating the failure condition or accepts the request.
 In the case that the HSS accepts this request, the HSS cancels the previously accepted Monitoring Request.
 If SCEF Reference ID for Deletion was provided, the HSS deletes the network parameter configuration identified by the SCEF Reference ID for Deletion.
+If the previously accepted Monitoring Request is associated with a group of UEs and the HSS is not cancelling the previously accepted Monitoring Request for all UEs in the group, then the HSS provides the impacted UEs (External Identifier or MSISDN) to the SCEF in step 10.

 If the Enhanced Multiple Event Monitoring feature is supported, and if the subscribed periodic RAU/TAU Timer, or Active Time, or Suggested number of downlink packets, or any combination were previously set by a different Monitoring Request or Network Parameter Configuration for the same UE, as long as the Maximum Latency (if received), Maximum Response Time (if received) and Suggested number of downlink packets (if received) are within the range defined by operator policies, the HSS shall accept the request as follows: